-Every effort has been made to acknowledge original sources and to comply with copyright law.
+Every effort has been made to acknowledge original sources to comply with copyright law.
 If cases are identified where this has not been done, please notify Manitoba Education and Early Childhood Learning.
-Sincere thanks to the authors, artists, and publishers who allowed their original material to be used.
+Errors or omissions will be corrected in a future edition.
+Sincere thanks to authors and publishers who allowed their original material to be adapted or reproduced.